arvchristos/l10n-utility/README.md

 After every edit, one has to follow the last option to compile a new oxt with the required localization.

-The whole directory, excluding the `.py` file should be commited to the corresponding repository branch.
+The whole root directory that the `.py` is located, excluding the `.py` file should be commited to the corresponding repository branch.